Srindot/Waypoint_Tracker_ROS2_PX4/README.md

 #### **Available Tasks**

-1. MicroXRCEAgent
+1. MicroXRCEAgent : Connection to ROS2 and PX4
-2. PX4 SITL
+2. PX4 SITL  : To start up PX4 with gazebo gui
-3. QGroundControl
+3. QGroundControl : To launch QGroundControl
-4. Sensor Combined Listener
+4. Sensor Combined Listener : To echo gyro readings and acceleration in all three axis
-5. Offboard Control
+5. Offboard Control : To arm the vehicle and publish waypoint for quadcopter to track
-6. ROS Bag Recording for Gyro Reading
-7. ROS Bag Recording for Local Vehicle Accelerations

 ## **Need Help?
 Raise an Issue!**